15 Things to Know About Johnson Lake, Banff

 - Have a Picnic at Johnson Lake: Johnson Lake has picnic benches for all to enjoy.
 Bring a lunch here and have a picnic.
 Or grab takeout from one of the Banff restaurants nearby.
 Please don’t forget to throw away your garbage in the bear-safe trash bins and always Leave No Trace.

-- Stand-Up Paddleboard: Due to the hills surrounding the lake, it is protected from the wind, which makes it a fabulous place to stand up paddleboard.
+- Stand-Up Paddleboard: Due to the hills surrounding the lake, it is well protected from the wind, which makes it a fabulous place to stand up paddleboard.

 - Kayak at Johnson Lake: Launching a kayak or even a canoe into Johnson Lake right from the lakeshore is easy.